Avanade/Beef/samples/MyEf.Hr/docs/Employee-DB.md

 ﻿# Step 1 - Employee DB

-This will walk through the process of creating the required tables, and stored procedures, etc. needed for the `Employee` within a Microsoft SQL Server database.
-All of this work will occur within the context of the `My.Hr.Database` project.
+This will walk through the process of creating the required tables, and entity framework capabilities, etc. needed for the `Employee` within a Microsoft SQL Server database.
+All of this work will occur within the context of the `MyEf.Hr.Database` project.

 The [`Beef.Database.SqlServer`](../../../tools/Beef.Database.SqlServer) and [`DbEx`](https://github.com/Avanade/dbex) provide the capabilities that will be leveraged.
 The underlying [documentation](https://github.com/Avanade/dbex#readme) describes these capabilities and the database approach in greater detail.

-_Note:_ Any time that command line execution is requested, this should be performed from the base `My.Hr.Database` folder.
+_Note:_ Any time that command line execution is requested, this should be performed from the base `MyEf.Hr.Database` folder.

 <br/>